American River Bike Patrol

 Since the ARBP began patrolling in 2020, its bike patrollers have conducted 5,902 patrols, ridden over 16,476 hours (avg.
 2.79 hours per patrol) and 107,169 miles.
 During those patrols, they assisted 12,192 parkway users, repaired 763 bicycles and provided emergency first aid to 1,298 cyclists, pedestrians and equestrians.
 And they did this all as volunteers without anyone being paid or the patrol receiving any subsidy.

 In partnership with UC Davis Trauma Prevention and Outreach, the ARBP gives bike helmets to kids whose families are otherwise unable to afford them.
 This program seeks to prevent and reduce the #1 cause of death and disability among children - traumatic brain injuries from riding a bicycle while not wearing a helmet.
-In 2023, we initiated a Junior Patroller program which trained 17 at-risk teenagers in cycling, leadership, first aid and community service, awarding each graduate a brand-new Trek bike and related equipment.
+In 2023, we initiated a Junior Patroller program which trained 17 at-risk teenagers in cycling, leadership, first aid and community service, awarding each graduate a brand-new Trek bike and related equipment; in 2024 the Junior Patroller is mentoring over 30 young students with a public graduation ceremony planned on November 10.

 The bike patrol serves as safety ambassadors along the trail, positively and gently informing trail users of trail etiquette, providing directions and assistance to those in need, being watchful for public safety and actively looking for people who need medical or mechanical assistance.